Faculty and full-time staff are able to participate in the ASB program as Team Leaders.

 At this time, ASB participants do not receive academic credit for completing the program.
 However, all participants of the ASB program are eligible to receive recognition on their Co-Curricular Record, through Tier 3 Leadership Education Program and the Global and Intercultural Engagement Honour.

-Students participating in out-of-country ASB experiences need a valid passport (this includes New Orleans).
-London, Winnipeg and Thunder Bay participants will need government issued photo identification.
-International students should contact their respective embassy to inquire about documents required for international travel, as entry into certain countries will require an entry visa.
+Students participating in out-of-country ASB experiences need a valid passport (this includes New Orleans and Pine Ridge).
+London, Kingston and Thunder Bay participants will need government issued photo identification.
+International students should contact their respective embassy to inquire about documents required for international travel, as entry into certain countries may require an entry visa.

-Each ASB experience will be facilitated by faculty or staff members employed by Western University and one or two student team leader(s).
+Each ASB experience will be facilitated by one or two faculty, staff and/or graduate students of Western University and one or two student team leader(s).
 They will assist in the facilitation of each experience.
 All selected leaders participate in extensive training to ensure a safe and rewarding experience for the participants.
 Please note that team leaders are not chaperones; students selected to participate in an ASB experience are responsible for any costs associated with their travel.
 If you are interested in either of these positions, please visit the ASB application page.

 Students who have participated in the past are able to apply as a participant.
 They may also consider applying as a student team leader.